David W. Blight: Career

 Contributing to the anthology Our American Story (2019), Blight addressed the possibility of a shared American narrative.
 He cited Frederick Douglass's 1867 speech titled "Composite Nation" calling for a "multi-ethnic, multi-racial 'nation' ... incorporated into this new vision of a 'composite' nationality, separating church and state, giving allegiance to a single new constitution, federalizing the Bill of Rights, and spreading liberty more broadly than any civilization had ever attempted".
 Blight concluded that although the search for a new unified American story would be difficult, "we must try".

 In July 2020, Blight was one of the 153 signers of the "Harper's Letter", published in Harper's Magazine and titled "A Letter on Justice and Open Debate", which expressed concern that "The free exchange of information and ideas, the lifeblood of a liberal society, is daily becoming more constricted."

 In 2020, David Blight was commissioned by the then president of Yale College Peter Salovey to form a research group on "the history of Yale and slavery."
 In 2024, Blight published Yale and Slavery: A History, in which he found that "A multitude of Yale University's founders, rectors and early presidents, faculty, donors, and graduates played roles in sustaining slavery, its ideological underpinnings, and its power".

+From 2024 to 2025, Blight served as the president of the Organization of American Historians (OAH), the largest professional society for teaching and researching American history in the United States.